 How We Can Help

-We provide testing that helps students get ADHD accommodations for school and adolescents and adults get ADHD accommodations for work.
-Legal protections ensure that people get equal opportunities to reach their potential in their environments, and our evaluations are designed to help people get school or workplace accommodations for ADHD that do just that.
+We provide testing that helps students obtain ADHD accommodations for school and assists adolescents and adults in obtaining ADHD accommodations for work.
+Legal protections ensure that people receive equal opportunities to reach their potential in their environments, and our evaluations are designed to help people get school or workplace accommodations for ADHD that do just that.
+We have a specialty service for testing for girls’ ADHD and evaluations for teen ADHD and we can do deeper and more extensive neuropsychological testing for attention deficits.

-If you have any questions about our services or accommodations for ADHD, please feel free to reach out or schedule a consultation anytime.
+If you have any questions about our services, accommodations for ADHD, or educational accommodations in general, please feel free to reach out or schedule a consultation anytime.
+You may also want to inquire about our therapeutic tutoring services that can help you prepare for exams in order to use your accommodations to their fullest.

 author avatar